 At this 2019 opposition, Jupiter shines in the vicinity of Antares, the brightest star in the constellation Scorpius the Scales.
 There’s no way to mistake Antares for Jupiter, though, because dazzling Jupiter outshines this 1st-magnitude star by nearly thirty times.

 Technically, Jupiter is just north (above) the northern border of Scorpius.
 Jupiter presently lights up the constellation Ophiuchus the Serpent Holder and will continue to do so till nearly the end of the year.
 Next year, in 2020, Jupiter will be in front of the constellation Sagittarius the Archer.

 Jupiter comes to opposition about every 13 months.
-In other words, that’s how long Earth takes to travel once around the sun relative to Jupiter.
-For instance, last year – in 2016 – Jupiter’s opposition date was March 8.
-Next year – in 2018 – it’ll be May 9.
+That’s how long Earth takes to travel once around the sun relative to Jupiter.
+As a result – according to our earthly calendars – Jupiter’s opposition comes about a month later each year.

 Last year – in 2018 – Jupiter’s opposition date was May 9.

 Next year – in 2020 – it’ll be July 14.